IHCCJava/IHCC.github.io/general-project-instructions/README.md

 Click on the Pull Request tab located on the top bar.

-Click "New pull request".
+Click `New pull request`.

 By default, the branches will be main and will target your main branch to merge into my repo's main branch.
-You can accept this and click "Create pull request".
+You can accept this and click `Create pull request`.

 Give it a descriptive title and add a description of your changes.
-Then click "Submit pull request".
+Then click `Create pull request`.

 You are now taking to the pull request that was just created.
 The URL should end with `pull/##` where the ## is the unique number for the pull request.
 Copy that URL.
 You will use it when you turn in your project.